 - Paintball masks, headwear, and protective eyewear.

 - Ammunition storage such as bins and safes.

 - Tactical cases, bags, paracord.

-India: Toy weapons are permitted provided they are non-realistic.
+India and Netherlands: Toy weapons are permitted provided they are non-realistic.

 - Airsoft weapons and ammunition.